Code-Institute-Submissions/gameshow-m1/README.md

 *Google Lighthouse Updates*
 * An update was made to add "rel=noopener" on any links that opened up in a new tab.
 This was recommended by Google Lighthouse and explained in this further [link](https://web.dev/external-anchors-use-rel-noopener/?utm_source=lighthouse&utm_medium=devtools).
 Corrected as part of commit #160 linked [here](https://github.com/aryan008/gameshow-m1/commit/51986d480f57e35943dca0814410043ea5b7d7e1#diff-0eb547304658805aad788d320f10bf1f292797b5e6d745a3bf617584da017051).
 * The meta description as part of the SEO category of Google lighthouse was added to the head elements of all pages as part of commit #162.
 See [here](https://github.com/aryan008/gameshow-m1/commit/7079e4ec75738391e9c758c4e7c7cadb4b80943f#diff-0eb547304658805aad788d320f10bf1f292797b5e6d745a3bf617584da017051).

-Shown issues were updated for with the following scores.

 ### Responsive Testing